-Established by state lawmakers this past June, California’s Earned Income Tax Credit (EITC) provides a refundable credit to working families and individuals with very low earnings, beginning in tax year 2015.
+Established by state lawmakers in June 2015, California’s Earned Income Tax Credit (EITC) provides a refundable credit to working families and individuals with very low earnings.
 The state EITC, which is modeled on the federal credit of the same name, has three key features:

 - The size of the state credit for a particular family or individual depends on how much they earn and how many children they support as well as their personal income tax filing status.

 - Tax filers receive larger state credits for higher levels of earnings up to a certain maximum level, after which the state credit phases out.

 - If the state credit exceeds the amount of state personal income taxes owed, tax filers receive the balance as a refund.